centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/SYNCDOMAIN.md

 By using this command, users with an own domain repository can synchronize the properties of a domain with the registry database, in case that the properties went out-of-sync.

 ## AVAILABILITY
-This command is only available to users which hold their own domain repository.
+This command is available only for registrars using our RegistrarOC system.

 ----
 ## COMMAND